Muslims, Hindus protest amid communal violence in Bangladesh - NewsBreak

 Police said at least two Hindus were killed in Friday’s attacks.

-The rise in communal tensions came as the minority Hindus celebrated their largest religious festival, the Durga Puja.
+Communal tensions have risen as the minority Hindus celebrate their largest religious festival, the Durga Puja.
 About 9% of Bangladesh’s 160 million are Hindu.